 Mobile Art Lab: Check out the Twitter account to see where the Mobile Art Lab will be on any given day, and join local artists on participatory art projects for people of all ages.

 Stitch in Space at Fibre Space: Every Thursday, Fibre Space opens up their comfy studio for free knit and crochet help.
-Store owner and local knit-celebrity Danielle is usually in the lounge for free advice and good conversation.
+Store owner and local knit-celebrity Danielle Romanetti is usually in the lounge offering free advice and good conversation.

-Public Art: Alexandria’s neighborhoods are their own art galleries—check out public murals in Del Ray or sculptures like the one behind Lost Dog Cafe in the Belle Pre neighborhood.
+Public Art: Alexandria’s neighborhoods are their own art galleries—check out public murals in Del Ray or sculptures like the one behind Lost Dog Cafe in the Parker Gray neighborhood.

-Poetry Fence in Del Ray: On the corner of Windsor and Dewitt in Del Ray, there is a magical fence filled with poetry that captures the attention of pretty much anyone who passes by.
+Poetry Fence in Del Ray: On the corner of Windsor and Dewitt Streets in Del Ray, there is a magical fence filled with poetry that captures the attention of pretty much anyone who passes by.
+Stroll by to be inspired.

 Little Free Libraries: You may have noticed what look like birdhouses filled with books in some Alexandria neighborhoods.
 Those are known as “Little Free Libraries,” where you can leave a book for someone else and take one of your own.
 There’s even one near the poetry fence on Windsor Avenue.